imfelix/imfelix.github.io/source/articles/2016-07-02-third-article.html.markdown

 ---
-title:      Proven Techniques Help You
+title:      Dummy Article Post To Test Styles
 date:       2016-07-02
-read_time:  5 minutes
+read_time:  5 min
-tag:        [blog]
+tag:        [first-post]
 thumbnail:  /assets/images/thumbnail/third-article.jpeg
 summary:    Asthma allergy is the number one form of allergy today.
 And since asthma allergy is inherited, one
             can get it at a young age for ...